 Click here to learn more about beach, coast and sea safety (opens in a new window).

 Click here for more tips on how to enjoy open water swimming safely (opens in a new window).

-Last year, James Goodship tragically lost his life after getting into difficulties at Foulridge Reservoir.
-Find out more about his story from his family and friends in this video.
+James Goodship tragically lost his life after getting into difficulties at Foulridge Reservoir.
+Hear his story, told by his family and friends in this video: